mavlink/mavlink-devguide/en/services/timesync.md

 # Time Synchronization Protocol v2

-This protocol is used to sycnronize clocks on MAVLink components by estimating their time offset.
+This protocol is used to synchronize clocks on MAVLink components by estimating their time offset.

 The protocol uses just one message [TIMESYNC](#TIMESYNC), which has two `int64_t` fields: `tc1` and `ts1`.
 A component that wants to synchronize clocks sends out a `TIMESYNC` request with its current timestamp in `ts1`.